bob-Github-2020/AI_Model_for_GNSS_StepDetection_VelocityEstimation/README.md

 **Programs and Datasets**

-    Train_ChangePointCNN-GNSS_VGG.py: The Python script used to train the ChangePointCNN-GNSS model from scratch using the provided dataset.
+    ***Train_ChangePointCNN-GNSS_VGG.py***: The Python script used to train the ChangePointCNN-GNSS model from scratch using the provided dataset.

-    GNSS_CPD_VelocityEstimation_VGG.py: The main implementation script for applying the trained model to new GNSS data.
+    ***GNSS_CPD_VelocityEstimation_VGG.py***: The main implementation script for applying the trained model to new GNSS data.
 This script performs automated change-point detection and calculates long-term site velocities.

-    ChangePointCNN_VGG_V7.keras: The pre-trained Convolutional Neural Network (CNN) model, ready for immediate use in the detection framework.
+    ***Taiwan_IGS14.tgz***: Sample files for testing GNSS_CPD_VelocityEstimation_VGG.py

-    data.tgz: A compressed archive containing the training dataset of approximately 6,000 labeled time series plots used to train the CNN model.
+    ***ChangePointCNN_VGG_V7.keras***: The pre-trained Convolutional Neural Network (CNN) model, ready for immediate use in the detection framework.

-    Taiwan_IGS14.tgz: Sample files for testing GNSS_CPD_VelocityEstimation_VGG.py
+    ***data.tgz***: A compressed archive containing the training dataset of approximately 6,000 labeled time series plots used to train the CNN model.

     IGS20_Velocities_at_Global_GNSS.txt or .xls: The resulting velocity dataset for approximately 14,600 global GNSS stations, estimated using this framework in the IGS20 reference frame.

     IGS20_Velocities_CNN_MIDAS.txt or .xls: A comparative dataset presenting site velocities for global GNSS stations estimated using both the ChangePointCNN method and the MIDAS method.